jrtberlin/aos2.0-post/README.md

 As you might have noticed, the current releases on the installation page already seem to have a feature parity with the 2.0 release.
 The reason behind this is that at some point we decided to switch from our stable 1.0 release to the 1.1 nightly release as the 1.0 release became too old.
 In the future we would like to change our release cycle to release more often.
 So that a stable release will always be stable but not too old where it is no longer maintainable.

-For the future we also would like to setup a roadmap to what we would like to see in an eventual next release:
+For the future we also would like to setup a roadmap to what we would like to see in an eventual next release.\
+Based on recent early community work, we might see features like:

-   * A fitness app (Heart rate monitoring and step counter tracking)
+   * Combined fitness app (Privacy minded heart rate monitoring and step counter tracking)
-   * A proper WiFi setup via the settings app
+   * WiFi setup via the settings app
    * Web based Watchface creation tool
+   * App store making community contributions easily available